Title: | Score Matching Estimation by Automatic Differentiation |

 also checks the Jacobian of the Hessian at xmat

-and dynparammat
+and dynmat

 values.
 For quadratic form functions the Jacobian of the Hessian should be zero.